Stay Snatched

 Instructions

-• Place the sliced onions and green peppers into the bottom of a 9×13 baking dish.
+• Place the sliced onions and bell peppers into the bottom of a 9×13 baking dish.

 • Pat the legs dry.
 Place the legs in the dish and drizzle both sides of the legs olive oil and then sprinkle the spices onto both sides of the legs.
 Be sure to use enough spices to cover the skin of both sides of the legs.
 Add additional as necessary to prevent bland turkey.